 Evergreen trees fall into two different categories:

 - Those that have needle-like leaves, awl-shaped leaves, or flattened sprays of scale-like leaves

 - Those with leaves shaped more like those on a "regular" (that is, deciduous) tree.

 For purposes of watering trees in fall, these two types of evergreen trees can be treated the same way.
 In the North, there are far more examples of the first group.
 Perhaps the representative of the second group that will be most recognizable for the average landscaping enthusiast in North America is American holly.
 Examples of the first group include:

 You now know not only why, but also when to water trees in fall.
 But, in a sense, that is the easy part.
 The question of how much to water trees is harder, because it involves a measurement.

 Note also that there is more than one way to measure the correct amount of water to supply.
 Some people prefer to measure in terms of the number of gallons of water required.
-But I am going to give you a different guideline to go by because it will also serve as a teaching tool for exactly where to water your trees.
+But this article will provide you with a different guideline to go by because it will also serve as a teaching tool for exactly where to water your trees.

 But you may wonder, "How can I tell if I have managed to moisten the soil down to a depth of 1 foot?"
-Well, there are products specifically designed to help you make such determinations.
-For example, you can buy a soil probe on Amazon.
+Well, there are products specifically designed to help you conduct such tests.
+For example, you can buy a soil probe Amazon.
 This product consists primarily of a metal rod.
 The idea behind it is that, after watering your tree, you push the rod down into the soil as far as you can.

 Wet soil is easier to penetrate than dry soil, so the rod should slip pretty easily down through whatever soil has been watered sufficiently.
 If you can push the rod down 1 foot deep but then meet resistance (signifying dry soil), you have probably achieved your goal of watering the tree to the correct depth.
 Water that percolates down lower than that will go unused and is therefore wasted.